aws-samples/aws-deploy-spinnaker-halyard/README.md

 3. Navigate to CodeBuild
 4. Start the create-eks CodeBuild project
 5. Create a security group in the EKS-VPC to lock-down the Spinnaker load balancers take note of the security group id.
-6. Start the deploy-spinnaker CodeBuild project, fill in the environment variable "SECURITY_GROUP_ID" with the security group id from the previous step
+6. Start the deploy-spinnaker CodeBuild project, fill in the environment variable "SECURITY_GROUP_ID" with the security group id from the previous step (replacing the "false" default)

 Spinnaker will be available at the UI/Deck address emitted at the end of the deploy-spinnaker CodeBuild job.